bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/ioan_mario.nistor/index.md

 - **Microcontroller ↔ Buttons**: GPIO6–10 as inputs for the playback and volume control buttons, and GPIO21 for the back to menu button used to eturn to the song selection menu.
 - **Microcontroller ↔ LED Indicator**: GPIO11 configured for PWM output, connected to a green LED through a 220Ω resistor, with brightness dynamically adjusted based on volume level.
 - **DFPlayer Mini ↔ Speaker**: DFPlayer output connected to the 4Ω/3W speaker.
-- **Power**: 5V Samsung charger connected to VSYS of the Raspberry Pi Pico 2W, supplying 5V directly DFPlayer Mini VCC.
+- **Power**: 5V Samsung charger/Power Bank connected to VSYS of the Raspberry Pi Pico 2W, supplying 5V directly DFPlayer Mini VCC.

 ## Log